 For some patients, taking part in a clinical trial may be the best treatment choice.
 Patients can enter clinical trials before, during or after starting their cancer treatment.

-OSUCCC – James is one of only four institutions funded by the National Cancer Institute (NCI) to conduct phase I and II clinical trials on NCI–sponsored anticancer drugs.
+OSUCCC – James is one of only a few institutions funded by the National Cancer Institute (NCI) to conduct phase I and II clinical trials on NCI–sponsored anticancer drugs.

 If you’ve been diagnosed with prostate cancer, would like a second opinion or would like to speak with a prostate cancer specialist, please call The James Line at 800-293-5066 or 614-293-5066 to make an appointment.